A complete guide on how to install all laminate floors, by our in house experts.

 - Hand Saw

 - Moisture Metre

 - Pull Bar

 - Electric Chop Saw (to replace the hand saw)

 Before you Begin

 It's important to inspect your laminate flooring before laying.
-If you find any defects at all then DO NOT INSTALL THE FLOOR until you speak with your supplier to determine the best way forward.
-Many manufacturers will not validate a warranty if the defective flooring is installed.
+If you find any defects at all, DO NOT INSTALL THE FLOOR.
+First, speak with your supplier to determine the best way forward.
+Many manufacturers will not validate a warranty if defective flooring is installed.

 It is not uncommon to find what appears to be very slight damage to the edges and especially the corners of laminate floors.
 This will mostly be superficial as the machining process can create small imperfections along the click system that will have no effect on the quality or performance of the floor.
 However large broken areas or large areas of damaged click systems are a cause for concern and you should contact your supplier before proceeding with the installation.